10yard/dkafe/readme.md

 ### Frontend Settings

 Default settings can be changed in the settings.txt file.
+The main frontend settings (first 4 items below) can also be changed using the settings menu within DKAFE, accessed with the <TAB> key.

 `FULLSCREEN = 1`
 1 for fullscreen mode or 0 for windowed mode.